adrienchaton/seminar_geidai_AI_Music/README.md

 **Date and time:** The 15th of January 2020, from 16h30 until 22h. <ins>Start of the first presentation at 17h</ins>.

-**Place:** Tokyo University of the Arts, Department of Musical Creativity and the Environment, <ins>Senju Campus</ins>, The 1st conference room
+**Place:** Tokyo University of the Arts, Department of Musical Creativity and the Environment, <ins>Senju Campus</ins>, The 1st conference room.

+**On the 1st floor, when you enter the building of Senju Campus, there is an elevator at the front.
+You ought to go the right side and the Conference Room 1 in on the right side at the end of the corridor.**

 〒 120-0034, 1-25-1 Senju, Adachi-ku, Tokyo.